Deals2 min read

 How to use these numbers

-A 0% deal beats cash back most of the time, but not always.
-If your credit score is below 700, you may not qualify for 0% from the captive lender.
-In that case, compare the dealer financing rate to a pre-approval from your bank or credit union before you walk in.
-For guidance on how to approach that, see how to finance a new car in 2026.
+A 0% deal beats cash back most of the time — but not always, and not for everyone.
+If your credit is below 700, you may not qualify for the captive lender's 0%, in which case compare the dealer rate to a bank or credit-union pre-approval before you walk in.
+My guide on how to finance a new car in 2026 walks through exactly that.

-The Memorial Day weekend window (May 23–26) is when dealers are most motivated.
-Programs don't change but dealer willingness to front additional discount does.
+The Memorial Day window (May 23–26) is when dealers are most motivated.
+The programs themselves don't change, but the dealer's willingness to front additional discount does — that's the part you negotiate.

 What's not on this list

-Tariff-affected imports from Japan and Europe (Toyota Corolla Cross, BMW 3-series, Audi A4) are seeing reduced manufacturer incentives this month, not increased ones.
-Automakers absorbed some of the April 3 tariff hit to protect transaction prices, leaving less room for financing subsidies.
-If you're cross-shopping an import against a domestic build, the domestic's financing program will look significantly better right now.
+Tariff-affected imports from Japan and Europe (Corolla Cross, BMW 3 Series, Audi A4) are seeing reduced manufacturer incentives this month, not increased ones.
+Automakers absorbed some of the April 3 tariff hit to protect transaction prices, which left less room for financing subsidies.
+If you're cross-shopping an import against a domestic build, the domestic's financing program will look significantly better right now — something I'd weigh heavily in May.

 Deal details change frequently.
 Always confirm terms with the dealer before purchase.